Stability through education for Syrian children

 “Still, at least the others are getting an education,” she adds.
 “We tried to register them in the public school here, but they did not accept us.
 They missed three years of school before this.”

-Stories of children unable to fulfill their basic right to education are common in the camp.
+Stories of children unable to fulfil their basic right to education are common in the camp.

 “We tried to register them at schools here,” said Heba, 30.
 “We have been here for a year since leaving Syria.
 Before that we moved around the country trying to escape the fighting.”